 Although we have differences, our faith unites us.

-All children make at least expected progress across the curriculum with a focus on Pupil Premium and SEND groups.
+Progress: All children make at least expected progress across the curriculum with a focus on Pupil Premium and SEND groups.

-Our Curriculum engages, challenges and inspires all children – with a focus on Mastery of maths and writing
+Curriculum: Our Curriculum engages, challenges and inspires all children with a focus on mastery.

 Hey!
 I’m Eli and I go to St Jude’s Primary School.